odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## HTML × XHTML × XML Cont.
 - XHTML:
-    - is a XML application of HTML langauge,
+    - is a XML application of HTML language,
     - has same elements (but unfortunately not exactly),
     - has supposedly simplified *interpreter* implementation,
-    - is dead: last standard 1.0 from 2000.
+    - is dead: the last standard 1.0 from 2000.
 - HTML5:
-    - is a brand new langauge without lot of historic burden,
+    - is a brand new language without a lot of historic burden,
     - is backward compatible (allows both HTML and XHTML),
     - is developed from 2007, standardized in 2014,
     - is not based on SGML,